 • Maintaining consistency

-Humans excel at:
+Humans are great at:

 • Understanding business context